uhkniazi/CGraphClust/README.md

 some examples can be seen here: http://cs.brynmawr.edu/Courses/cs380/spring2013/section02/slides/05_Centrality.pdf
 http://www.evernote.com/l/ASAPToyPhMRNM6235zEpyVJdU1KPSISX5Do/

+# getCentralityMatrix
+similar to mPrintCentralitySummary but just returns the matrix

+# plot.centrality.diagnostics'
+The function creates an ordered statistic of each centrality measure, and makes a bar plot, while colouring each bar with the colour of the cluster of that value.
+It then groups the vector into 0-90% and 91-100% quantiles, subsets the data over 90% quantile and draws another bar plot with cluster wise colours, but only for the top 10% quantile.
+This kind of plot can highlight which centrality measure may be important.
+RETS: returns the list of data frames with the top 10% vertices and its associated cluster label.

 # lGetTopVertices
 Simple summary function, reports the names of vertices in:
 1- The vertices in the largest clique.
 2- The top Quantile of the vertices from the centrality scores - default is 0.95, change iQuantile argument.
 The data is returned in a list format.

+# getSignificantClusters
+ARGS: the function will take the graph object, count matirx (rows are type 1 vertices e.g. genes), grouping factor (representing columns) and a boolean value (if to perform data stabalization).
+The function calculates the column sums for the rows of each cluster - i.e. calculates a marginal for each cluster.
+Then performs an anova on each vector of cluster values grouping them on the fGroups factor.
+Multiple testing adjustment method used is 'BH' and at a FDR of 0.01 the significant clusters are selected.
+Each group mean for a cluster vector is used to calculate the group means and then the difference in the maximum and miminum mean to rank the clusters on that.
+The return value is the marginal matrix sorted on the ranking of clusters and the p values.
+RETS: list

+# getLargestCliqueInCluster
+Takes a cluster label, finds the largest clique in that cluster and returns an igraph object